 Aviation Website with online community and a social media following of 40k.(Link)

 The quote at the top is something I firmly believe in.

 Growing up next to the local airfield, I became fascinated by aviation at a very young age.
 Two years after I started flying, I received my glider pilot license at age 16.
 Spending a significant part of my youth at the airfield and having met a lot of incredibly interesting people, I became increasingly interested and passionate about aviation, business, entrepreneurship and marketing.

-During my Business Management studies, I can combine my interests in business, marketing and entrepreneurship.
+During my Business Management studies, I combined my interests in business, marketing and entrepreneurship.
 I was able to apply what I learn to real-life situations and companies, which offered me the chance to improve myself on a personal and professional level.

-When I'm not at school, working, studying, flying or traveling, I like to work on Hangar.Flights, an aviation website I founded and own, or spend my time learning new languages and skills.
+When I'm not working, flying or traveling, I like to work on Hangar.Flights, an aviation website I founded and own, or spend my time learning new languages and skills.
 Besides that, I also started the digital agency Sherpa Media, where I offer affordable web design and digital marketing services to small and medium-sized businesses as a freelancer.
 It's basically a one-man digital army.

 These are some of the project I have been working/worked on recently, for fun and business.

 Aviation Website with online community and a social media following of 40k.(Link)

 I developed an online car rental system with administration and invoicing for a Belgian car rental service.

 A website and webshop I built for De Komptoir, distributor for a German clothing accessories brand.(Link)